 Rose M. Singer Center (RMSC): RMSC is the only jail on the island that houses women, and it has a current capacity of 2,017.
 Individuals are usually housed here for short terms while they await trial or to serve out a jail sentence of less than one year.

 Eric.
 M. Taylor Center (EMTC): EMTC houses adolescent and adult men sentenced to terms of one year or less.
 Unlike the other jails on the island, EMTC is unique in that incarcerated individuals have been convicted, rather than just being detained.

 RDP has an active chapter in the Washington, D.C. area and as of Spring 2018 a new active chapter in New Haven, Connecticut.
 We are always looking to expand our programming.
-Shoot us an email if you would like to set up your own chapter in the US!
+Shoot us an email if you would like to set up your own chapter!